 Written by Benjamin Baillon

-In short: PLR is legal in France, but only when it complies with specific rules.
-Understanding these rules is essential before any sale.
+In brief: PLR is legal in France, but only when it complies with specific rules.
+Understanding this framework is essential before any sale.

 Estimated reading time: 13 minutes

-Private Label Rights (PLR) refers to digital content that comes with a license allowing its modification and resale.
+PLR, or Private Label Rights, refers to digital content accompanied by a license allowing its modification and resale.
 Contrary to popular belief, PLR is not a legal gray area.
-When properly regulated, PLR is perfectly legal in France.
+When properly structured, PLR is perfectly legal in France.

-The legality of the PLR rests on a fundamental element: the license.
+The legality of PLR relies on a fundamental element: the license.
 It is not the content itself that determines legality, but the rights explicitly granted by the copyright holder.

-In France, all works are automatically protected by copyright from the moment of their creation.
-The PLR does not abolish this right, but rather regulates it contractually.
+In France, any work is automatically protected by copyright from its creation.
+PLR does not remove this right; it contractually frames it.

 PLR and copyright in France

-French copyright law is among the most protective.
+French copyright law is one of the most protective.
 By default, any reproduction, modification, or sale of content is prohibited without explicit authorization.

-The PLR works precisely like this authorization.
+PLR functions precisely as this authorization.
 The original creator grants, via a written license, extensive rights to the buyer: modification, redistribution, resale, sometimes even attribution under another name.

 Without a clear license, a product presented as PLR has no legal value.
-This is why the origin and conditions of use are essential.
+This is why the origin and terms of use are essential.

 What you can sell with legal PLR

-When the PLR license explicitly allows it, you can:
+When the PLR license explicitly authorizes it, you can:

 - Resell the product as is or modified